OpenElements/open-elements-website/content/about/index.md

 We are Member of the JakartaEE Working Group
 We are Member of the OSPO Alliance
 We are Member of the JCP and expert groups
+We are sponsor of the Wikimedia foundation
+We are sponsor of several small Open Source libraries

 ## Our Customers & Partners